Okura66/Jira-CSV-importer/README.md

 ## Customization

-You can customize the mapping between CSV columns and Jira fields by modifying the `csv_to_jira_key_map` dictionary in the script.
-Add or remove key-value pairs to map CSV column names to Jira field names.
+ℹ️ csv_to_jira_key_map is a dictionary that maps the column names in the CSV file to the corresponding Jira field names.
+You can update this dictionary to map the column names in your CSV file to the correct Jira field names.
+But actually the script use the column names as Jira field names, you can uncomment the csv_to_jira_key_map and use it if you want to map the column names to different Jira field names...

 ## Logging

 The script logs its progress and any errors to a file named `.log` in the same directory as the script.
-You can set different logging level (see [logging library](https://docs.python.org/3/library/logging.html#logging-levels)) .
+You can set different logging level (see [logging library](https://docs.python.org/3/library/logging.html#logging-levels)).